ServiceStack/docs.servicestack.net/MyApp/_pages/auth/migrate-to-identity-auth.md

 As there's no official API for updating the raw `PasswordHash` you'll need to use EF's `ExecuteUpdate()` API to update it on the `AspNetUsers` table directly.

-It should be noted that ServiceStack Auth still uses ASP.NET Cor's previous Identity v2 format for hashing its passwords, this will be automatically re-hashed using the latest ASP.NET Identity v3 format after users successfully sign in.
+It should be noted that ServiceStack Auth still uses ASP.NET Core's previous Identity v2 format for hashing its passwords, this will be automatically re-hashed using the latest ASP.NET Identity v3 format after users successfully sign in.

 #### Optimizing the PasswordHash Update